opf/openproject/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 You can select one of the following relations:

-- **Related to** – This option adds a link from the work  package A to work package B, so that project members can immediately see the connection, even if the work packages are not members of the same  hierarchy.
+- **Related to** – This option adds a link from work package A to work package B, so that project members can immediately see the connection, even if the work packages are not members of the same hierarchy.
 There is no additional effect.
-- **Duplicates / Duplicated by** – This option indicates  that the work package A duplicates a work package B in one way or  another, for example both address the same task.
-This can be useful if  you have the same work package that needs to be a part of a closed and  public projects at the same time.
-The connection in this case is  semantic, the changes you make in work package A will need to be adapted in work package B manually.
+- **Duplicates / Duplicated by** – This option indicates that work package A duplicates a work package B in one way or another, for example both address the same task.
+This can be useful if  you have the same work package that needs to be a part of a closed project and public projects at the same time.
+The connection in this case is only semantic, the changes you make in work package A will need to be adapted in work package B manually.
 - **Blocks / Blocked by** – This option defines status change restrictions between two work packages.
-If you set a work package A to be blocking work package B, the status of work package B cannot be set to closed or resolved until the work package A is closed (in a  clode meta-status).
+If you set a work package A to be blocking work package B, the status of work package B cannot be set to closed or resolved until the work package A is closed.
-- **Precedes / Follows** – Defines a chronologically  relation between two work packages.
-For example, if you set a work  package A to precede a work package B, you will not be able to change  the starting date of B to be earlier than the end date of A. In  addition, when you move the start or due date of A, the start and due  date of B will be updated as well.
+- **Precedes / Follows** – Defines a chronological relation between two work packages.
+For example, if you set a work package A to precede a work package B, you will not be able to change the start date of B to be earlier than the day after the finish date of A. In addition, when you move the finish date of A, the start and finish date of B will be updated as well.
+  Please note: If work package B is in [manual scheduling mode](../../gantt-chart/scheduling/#manual-scheduling-mode) changing the finish date of work package A will have no effect on work package B.
-- **Includes / Part of** – Defines if work package A  includes or is part of work package B. This relation type can be used  for example when you have a rollout work package and work packages which should be shown as included without using hierarchical relationships.
+- **Includes / Part of** – Defines if work package A includes or is part of work package B. This relation type can be used for example when you have a roll-out work package and work packages which should be shown as included without using hierarchical relationships.
 There is no additional effect.
 - **Requires / Required by** – Defines if work package A requires or is required by work package B. There is no additional effect.

 The selected relation status will be automatically displayed in the  work package that you enter.
 For example if you select “Blocks” in the current work package A and specify work package B, work package B will automatically show that it is “Blocked by” A.

 ## Display relations in work package list (Premium feature)

-As a user of the [Enterprise Edition](https://www.openproject.org/enterprise-edition/) or [Cloud Edition](https://www.openproject.org/hosting/) you can display relations as columns in the work package list.
+As a user of [Enterprise on-premises](https://www.openproject.org/enterprise-edition/) or [Enterprise cloud](https://www.openproject.org/hosting/) you can display relations as columns in the work package list.

 This is useful if you want to get an overview of certain types of relationships between work packages.
 You can for example see which work packages are blocking other work packages.

 To add relation columns, open the columns modal and select a relation from the dropdown menu (e.g. “blocked by relations”).